KCL-Planning/ROSPlan/_tutorials/tutorial_05.md

 ./tutorial.bash
 ```

-This time, the plan will be dispatching more slowly, since the actions take some time to complete.
+This time, the plan will be dispatching in the time specified by the parameters in the simulated actions instead of taking it from the plan.

 ## 3.3 Viewing the Esterel Plan